jido/Quantity/README.md

 Number format to represent quantities for display and storage

 * Efficient conversion to and from text
-* What you see is what you get: it's a decimal format so no internal rounding, no hidden digits
+* What you see is what you get: it's a decimal format which means _no internal rounding, no hidden digits_
 * Supports native equality and comparison
 * Also suitable for fixed point, rational numbers (using two quantities), floating point (with additional byte for exponent)
-* Numbers from 0 to 1,000,000,000 stored exactly
+* Numbers from _0_ to _1,000,000,000_ stored exactly
-* Larger numbers in reduced precision, including a value for Infinity
+* Larger numbers in reduced precision, including a value for _Infinity_

 ## Format